heuralux/.github/profile/README.md

 These convictions show up in everything we make:

+- **Craftsmanship.** Care in every product.
+We sweat the details — the intangibles you feel even when you can't name them.
-- **Precision over decoration.** Every element earns its place.
+- **No fluff.** Every element earns its place.
 Nothing is there to fill space; each detail is considered.
-- **Craft as a feature.** Care in every product.
-We sweat the details — the intangibles you feel even when you can't name them.
-- **Discovery as navigation.** Good tools don't just address today's needs; they give you a bearing on the future.
+- **Forward leaning.** Good tools don't just address today's needs; they give you a glimpse of future possibilities.

 <br>

+## What we make

 <div align="center">
 <img src="./assets/heuralux-compass.png" alt="Horizon Compass mark" width="120">